Sonoma County Basics

 Tips and advice for a successful Sonoma County trip.

-The birthplace of modern California winemaking lies west of the Napa Valley and north of San Francisco and Marin County.
-Nearly the size of Rhode Island, Sonoma County contains a few hundred wineries spread throughout 19 appellations, or AVAs (American Viticultural Areas).
-The high-profile ones include Los Carneros (part of which sprawls into Napa County) and the Alexander, Dry Creek, Russian River and Sonoma valleys.
-All are worth seeking out, but smaller ones such as Fort Ross–Seaview and Moon Mountain merit investigation, too.
+The birthplace of modern California winemaking is located west of Napa Valley and north of San Francisco and Marin County.
+Covering nearly the size of Rhode Island, Sonoma County contains a few hundred wineries spread across 19 American Viticultural Areas (AVAs).
+The most well-known include Los Carneros (part of which extends into Napa County), as well as the Alexander, Dry Creek, Russian River, and Sonoma valleys.
+All are worth visiting, but smaller areas such as Fort Ross–Seaview and Moon Mountain also deserve attention.

 Chardonnay and Pinot Noir are the stars in the county’s southern and western sections; Syrah also thrives here.
-As you move farther north and east, where the summer days grow warmer, Zinfandel, Cabernet Sauvignon and Italian varietals such as Sangiovese are more in evidence.
+As you move farther north and east, where the summer days grow warmer, Zinfandel, Cabernet Sauvignon, and Italian varietals such as Sangiovese become more prevalent.
 Sauvignon Blanc stands out among the white-wine grapes.

 Vineyard Hikes, Coastal Diversions

-You can hike amid vineyards or redwoods in between wine tastings.
-Or check out the rocky coastline, canoe or kayak the Russian River Valley.
-Enjoying a spa treatment is another option, as is dining on meals from locally grown, caught or made meats, fish, produce and cheeses.
+In between tastings, you can hike amid vineyards or redwoods, check out the rocky coastline, or canoe or kayak the Russian River.
+Enjoying a spa treatment is another option, as is dining on meals from locally grown, caught, or made meats, fish, produce, and cheeses.
 Below are a few key towns and regions where you can experience all these and more.

 Healdsburg

-A century ago Sonoma County’s hippest town proclaimed itself “The Buckle of the Prune Belt,” but grapes have long since replaced prunes as Healdsburg’s agricultural star.
-About 100 wineries bear a Healdsburg address—downtown alone has three dozen or so tasting rooms.
+A century ago, Sonoma County’s hippest town proclaimed itself “The Buckle of the Prune Belt,” but grapes have long since replaced prunes as Healdsburg’s agricultural star.
+About 100 wineries bear a Healdsburg address—downtown alone has more than two dozen tasting rooms.
 Fancy shops, restaurants, and hotels abound.
 Because Healdsburg straddles the relatively cooler Russian River and warmer Dry Creek and Alexander valleys, your options include Sonoma County’s full range of varietals.
 But if you want to narrow your focus to, say, quality Pinot Noir, that’s possible, too.

 Santa Rosa

 With a population of more than 185,000, Santa Rosa—the county seat—is by far Sonoma County’s largest city.
 Well-known Kendall-Jackson Wine Estates is a significant presence here, as is La Crema (the two share the same parent company).
 Smaller labels include Martinelli (technically in the town of Windsor) and the Zin maven Carol Shelton.
-Some of the county’s most reasonably priced lodgings do business in Santa Rosa, too.
+Some of the county’s most reasonably priced accommodations are also in Santa Rosa.

 Geyserville